Bedoya-Research-Group/River_phylogeography/README.md

 4.6 For each individual, map reads to the resulting scaffolds (previously indexed) `bash mapping_round2.sh`

 4.7.
 Repeat step 4.2 to 4.6 X2 times

+4.8 Filter resulting contigs 2000 > 1000 bp `bash filter_contigs_by_size.sh`

+4.9 Selecting only sequences present in every samples at ≥90% identity and ≥90% coverage of the shorter sequence `bash cluster_sequences_90pct.sh`

 ***************

 4.3.
 Sort bam `bash bam_sort.sh`